boegel/easybuild-wiki/Configuration.md

 # EasyBuild configuration

-Tthis page discusses the new (and recommended) style of configuring EasyBuild, which is supported since EasyBuild v1.3.0.
+This page discusses the new (and recommended) style of configuring EasyBuild, which is supported since EasyBuild v1.3.0.

 Deprecated/outdated documentation on the legacy way of configuring EasyBuild, see [here](https://github.com/hpcugent/easybuild/wiki/Configuration-legacy).